MECHANICAL ENGINEERING

 The Metrology and instrumentation Laboratory course is designed for measuring and gauging instruments for inspection of precision linear, geometric forms, angular and surface finish measurements.
 The student can learn the measurements with and calibration of instruments.
 They also understand the machine tool alignment test.
 Instrumentation lab introduces the students with the theory and methods for conducting experimental work in the laboratory and calibration of various instruments for measuring pressure, temperature, displacement, speed, vibration etc.

-Name Of The Technical Staff: Mr. T.Baskhar
+Name Of The Technical Staff: Mr. Ch.
+SYAM PRADEEP KUMAR

 • LIST OF EXPERIMENTS: